Now you can file for the Homestead Exemption using our NEW SmartFile Paperless web-based filing system!

 To qualify for the Homestead you must:

-- Own and occupy the home as their primary place of residence as of January 1 of the year for which they apply; and
+- Own and occupy the home as your primary place of residence as of January 1 of the year for which they apply; and

 - Be 65 years of age, or turn 65, by December 31 of the year for which they apply; or

-- Be totally and permanently disabled as of January 1 of the year for which they apply, as certified by a licensed phyiscian or psychologist; or
+- Be totally and permanently disabled as of January 1 of the year for which they apply, as certified by a licensed physician or psychologist

 Are There Any Other Specific Requirements?